arsalanabc/Tindertips/README.md

-TinderTips - A dating app where users can give items to each other
+TinderTips - A dating app where users can gift items to each other
 ===========================

 ## What is it written in